What is Application Lifecycle Management (ALM)?

 Enhanced visibility into the workflow

 ALM helps enterprises to make more informed decisions regarding their application health.
-With features such as real-time planning and version control, stakeholders can quickly map out the application’s future.
+With application lifecycle management features such as real-time planning and version control, stakeholders can quickly map out the application’s future.
 ALM offers a clear direction for the workflow when the app is at the idea stage.

 Better compliance

 As applications are built on increasingly shorter timelines but in accordance with an evolving set of requirements and regulations, compliance is important.
+This is especially true in industries like pharma and healthcare, where healthcare application lifecycle management solutions are becoming essential.
+The healthcare application lifecycle management solution market has grown rapidly as organizations focus on meeting strict audit and regulatory needs.
 ALM offers better control over mapping compliance requirements to testing and coverage making it easier for regulated industries like pharma and healthcare to meet their audit goals.

 Improved traceability